In this tutorial you will learn how to install the mosquitto MQTT broker (server) on Windows.

 Quick Windows Install

-This involves installing software and copying files from the install into the Mosquitto install folder.
+This involves installing software and copying files from other installs into the Mosquitto install folder.

-Just unzip it go to the directory and run the broker manually as covered later.
+Just unzip it go to the directory and run the broker manually as covered here.

 As mentioned earlier the big problem with the Windows Install is that there are lots of dependencies that you also need to install or have installed.